 What To Wear

 In general, light clothing and shorts are acceptable during game-drives.
 Early morning game drives may be chilly and will require you to wear warmer clothes.
+However, tourists should wear modest or conservative attire in the beach-front areas of the coast, which is predominantly a conservative Muslim region.

 Water & Health

+The different climate, different food & water could lead to dehydration.
+From the day you set foot in Africa we would suggest that you drink more water than you are used to.
 We advise against drinking water from the faucets whilst on Safari.
 Mineral water is available in shops & restaurants and in our lodge and vehicles.
 We recommend that you use mineral water for brushing your teeth too.

 Please check with your local travel clinic or physician what the latest requirements are for traveling in a malaria area.
 It is best to prevent getting bitten by mosquitoes which are at their most active during dusk and dawn.
 Cover up during those periods and apply mosquito repellent liberally.